open/close all folders

 - In Machina of the Planet Tree -Planet Ruler-, the previous civilization dubbed the "Old World" had an advanced computer system called Noah, which controlled Ether technology.
 The civilization is destroyed when one of Noah's nodes went berserk and tried to wipe out humanity.

 - An arc of Nodwick featured a time traveler from centuries in the past who was disappointed to see that society had degenerated into medieval feudalism, and there was a crater where his home city used to be, and he caused it by bringing a temporally sensitive date-minder through a time portal.

 - The Antikythera Mechanism (named after the Greek shipwreck it was found in) was a geared device discovered underwater, dating to around the 1st century BCE.
 Designed for predicting the positions of various celestial bodies, the level of craftsmanship and complexity it exhibits is far greater than anything else recovered from that time period.
-Though its origin is still a mystery, it is thought to be perhaps one of Archimedes inventions, possibly used by Hipparchos, an early Greek astronomer.
+It was, in fact, the first known analog computer.
+Though its origin is still a mystery, it is thought to be perhaps one of Archimedes' inventions, possibly used by Hipparchos, an early Greek astronomer.

 - In the 1st century AD, among the inventions of Heron of Alexandria was the aeolipile, the first steam engine.
 While the aeolipile was a mere curiosity, Heron had also invented rudimentary versions of everything else needed for the steam engines that would bring about the industrial revolution in the 18th century.
 But he died without realizing this.